 From a marketing and business standpoint, TikTok is still in the early stages of development.
 You certainly have less competition as a rookie to the platform and there are minimal big players vying for the same target consumers.

 Now you’re fully versed on the TikTok lowdown, our parting advice is to get on the platform, start viewing videos for inspiration, and of course - have fun.
-There are currently no restrictions, so be fearless with new ideas and see where they may lead.
+There are currently minimal restrictions, so be fearless with new ideas and see where they may lead.